BlakeWilliams/Elixir-Slack/README.md

     {:ok, state}
   end

-  def handle_message({:type, type, _response}, _socket, state) do
+  def handle_message({:type, type, _response}, _slack, state) do
     {:ok, state}
   end
 end
 ```

 You can send messages to channels using `Slack.send`, which takes the message as
-the first argument, the channel as the second, and the socket as the third.
+the first argument, the channel as the second, and the slack state as the third.
 `:websocket_client.send({:text, "Hello!"}, socket)`.

 Slack has *a lot* of message types so it's a good idea to define a callback like